snodecoder/IntuneCD-AzureDevOps-Template/README.md

   - Policy.ReadWrite.SecurityDefaults
   - Group.ReadWrite.All

-After adding the permissions, don't forget to provide Admin consent for them.
+*After adding the permissions, don't forget to provide Admin consent for them.*

-   ***Make sure to perform all necessary security reviews within your organizations before deploying in production environments***

 3. **Configure Environment**:
 - Create a new Azure DevOps repository, and copy all files and folders from this repository (excluded the .git folder) to your newly created repository.